Nebo15/qbill.docs/source/includes/_interacting.md

 - ```Settings``` - List of settings for API ```Project```.
 - ```Projects``` - List of available projects (they have different access scope and API keys).
 - ```Backup``` - Data retention endpoint that allows to download all data of your projects.

+## Request Flow

+1. Save request data.
+2. Check authentication.
+And if authorized..
+3. Check rate limits for your application.
+And if they not exceeded..
+3. Run any pre-flight webhooks, for example for customer authentication.
+And if webhooks returned 2XX codes..
+4. Validate request data and complete request.
+4.1.
+Generate event for this request.
+4.2.
+Queue money flow (all operations with money is asynchronous).
+5. Return API response
+6. Save API response to ```Requests```
+7. Schedule all webhooks configured for a ```Project```.
+If webhook failed, re-try it.
+8. Record all webhooks statuses